teusH/MySense/README.md

 The Pi allows to install a wifi connectivity with internet as well a virtual wifi Access Point.
 A backdoor configuration is provided via direct access to `webmin` and `ssh` (Putty), as well via a proxy as *ssh tunneling* and/or using the proxy service of Weaved (`https://www.remot3.it/web/index.html`).

 ## Platform:
-Sensors have a hardware inrface to I2C, GPIO: those sensors are tested on RaspBerry Pi (and Arduino Uno) Sensors with USB serial are tested on Linux Debian platforms which run Python.
+Sensors have a hardware interface to I2C, GPIO: those sensors are tested on RaspBerry Pi (and Arduino Uno) Sensors with USB serial are tested on Linux Debian platforms which run Python.

 ## Installation